Paediatric Intensive Care — PICU at The Children's Hospital Westmead

 To exit PICU you must press the green button on the left-hand side of the wall near the exit door to unlock the doors.

-The PICU has a large multidisciplinary team jointly led by medical co-directors Dr Andi Christoff and Dr Marino Festa and nurse manager Jenny Malloy.
+The PICU has a large multidisciplinary team jointly led by Medical Director Dr Andi Christoff and Nurse Manager Wendy Stephen.

 - Registrars are trainee specialists undertaking formal training programs in Intensive Care, Paediatric Medicine, Surgery, Anaesthetics, Emergency Medicine and other disciplines.

 Consulting Staff Specialists

 - The PICU team is made up of a Nurse Manager, three Nurse Unit Managers( NUM), a Nurse Educator (NE), five Clinical Nurse Educators(CNE), 20 Clinical Nurse Specialists (CNS) and approximately 185 Registered Nurses (RN).
 We are supported by a team of five Nurse Practitioners (NP).

 - The nursing team is a dynamic, energetic and dedicated group, providing critical care to a complex and diverse patient population.
 Frontline clinicians are supported by a number of expert practitioners and hands-on clinical leadership team who provide hour-to-hour bedside care delivery.

 - PICU has a team of Nurse Practitioners are experienced and knowledgeable paediatric intensive care nurses.
 They are expert responders to a deteriorating child and provide clinical support to both nursing and medical staff.